-Bidders are strongly advised to obtain a copy of the appropriate stallion owner/agent breeding contract prior to bidding.
-Neither Texas A&M University, the College of Veterinary Medicine & Biomedical Sciences, nor the Equine Reproductive Studies programs are responsible for contracts, websites, or pertinent information regarding stallion seasons (breedings) offered on the auction website.
+Bidders are strongly advised to obtain a copy of the appropriate stallion owner/agent breeding contract prior to bidding, to consult with their own advisors as they deem necessary, and to independently verify any information about the stallion.
+Texas A&M University is not responsible for contracts, websites, or pertinent information regarding stallion seasons (breedings) offered on the auction website.

 2. Agreement to Abide by Breeding Contracts.